Salvia coccinea

 Leaves

-Opposite, stalked, and ovate with toothed margins.
+Tropical sage leaves are opposite, stalked, and ovate to cordate in shape with toothed margins.

 tropical sage (Salvia coccinea) leaves